 Employers are responsible for providing healthy and safe work.
 In some regions, CUPE members can access compensation for stress-related injuries and illnesses.
 However, Canada lacks clear explicit legislation and regulations around stress.
 Unions must advocate for legislation explicitly recognizing stress as a health and safety hazard.

-Advocating for Change by Filing for Compensation
+Advocating for change by filing for compensation

 This is why it is essential for CUPE members to file claims in cases of toxic stress.
 Filing claims for stress-related injuries and illnesses can challenge current practices.
-Remember, stress claims can also be included as a part of other claims, such as ergonomic injuries.

 CUPE’s commitment